-- 1st position: The big F3 sticker is to be affixed on both the left and right sides of the trailer, in the first / highest position, according to the drawing. - 2nd position: The tba sticker is to be affixed on both the left and right sides of the trailer, in the second position 50 mm below the F3 sticker, according to the drawing. - 3rd position: The tba sticker is to be affixed on both the left and right sides of the trailer, in the third position 50 mm below the sticker in 2nd position, according to the drawing. - 4th position: The tba sticker is to be affixed on both the left and right sides of the trailer, in the fourth position 50 mm below the sticker in 3rd position, according to the drawing. - 5th position: The tba sticker is to be affixed on both the left and right sides of the trailer, in the fifth position 50 mm below the sticker in 4th position, according to the drawing. - 6th position: On both the left and right sides of the trailer, the red marked area in sixth position is reserved for F3 Promoter. - Flag: On each race truck in the left corner (in the driving direction) of the trailer's roof, an F3 flag has to be affixed by the teams, according to the drawing.
+The FIA / F3 sticker (the bigger one) including the series sponsor logos is to be affixed on both the left and right sides of the trailer.
+The sticker consists of the F3 championship and FIA master logo as well as up to 5 series sponsor logos.

+· 1st position: Championship logo

+2nd position: tba

+3rd position: tba

+4th position: tba

+5th position: tba

+6th position: tba

+· Flag: On each race truck in the left corner (in the driving direction) of the trailer's roof, an F3 flag has to be affixed by the teams, according to the drawing.
 The flag itself (approx. height 300 cm x approx. width 100 cm) will be provided by the F3 Promoter.
 Each team is responsible for providing one mast to set up this flag.
 The height of the mast (measured from the top of the trailer's roof upwards) should be between 300 cm and 350 cm.

-Rear

-• The F3 sticker (the smaller one) is to be affixed in the middle of the upper border on the trailer's rear side.
+Rear \cdot The FIA / F3 sticker (the smaller one) including the series sponsors logos is to be affixed in the middle of the trailer's rear side according to the drawing above.